CartoDB/analytics-toolbox-core/placekey/library/test/README.md

 # Tests

-These are the set of tests that verify the behaviour of the JS library generated to support placekey.
+These are the set of tests that verify the behaviour of the JS library generated to support the `placekey` functions.
 They are designed to be used under `node` and `npm` to simulate the behaviour of the library under BigQuery.

 They can be divided into 2 categories: